cg2wilson/cg2wilson.github.io/announcements.md

 title: Announcements
 #subtitle:
 ---
+# 9/3 Office Hours

+Due to the SEM Division meeting, I will not be in my office from 11-12pm on Tuesday, 9/3.
+I will, however, be able to answer emails during that time.

 # Hopefully the Final Modification for the Semester

 Because of small schedule fluctuations, I've changed the office hours a little bit.
 Now, I'll be in-office Monday/Wednesday 7:00-8:30 and 10:30-12:00, and Tuesday from 7am-12pm.
 This change has been made on the office hours page as well.